MARTIMM/raku-mongodb-driver/xt/TestDocs/test-setup.md

   * Stop server
   * Cleanup database
   * Examine log file
-  * Display results of tests, the test programs run and a list of used `run-command()` calls.
+  * Display results of tests, the test programs run and show a list of used `run-command()` calls at the end.

 # Conclusion